 Repeated instances of extreme night sweating can be incredibly uncomfortable and create obstacles to quality rest.
-After a poor night's sleep, most individuals feel moody, tired and experience lower productivity or a lack of concentration.
+After a poor night's sleep, most individuals feel moody and tired, and they experience lower productivity or a lack of concentration.
 Sleep is not only an essential factor in our health, it’s critical to our daily performance, making treatment paramount for our well-being.

 Night sweats could be a side effect of certain medications, and in some circumstances, could be indicative of autoimmune disease, hormonal issues, or even cancer.
 If your night sweats are related to a severe underlying medical problem, identifying the issue could be life-changing.

 Many factors can cause night sweats, and identifying the root issue could be half the battle in getting better sleep.

 Anxiety can present itself in many ways, and night sweats can be one symptom of your body expressing stress due to chronic anxiety or panic attacks.
 The issue of night sweating could even spark further anxiety, creating a cycle.
 Stress is known to cause multiple physical responses, including higher blood pressure, depression, and acne.
 When we feel as though we're under pressure, it's not uncommon for our body to exert energy— like sweating— however it can to find relief.
 Learn more about how anxiety can affect your sleep here.